-August is National Breastfeeding Month, and Texas WIC is following the World Alliance for Breastfeeding Action’s theme, “Step Up for Breastfeeding: Educate and Support,” to help ensure moms have the support they need to meet their breastfeeding goals.
+August is National Breastfeeding Month, and this year Texas WIC has adopted the World Alliance for Breastfeeding Action’s theme, “Enabling Breastfeeding: Making a difference for working parents,” to help ensure moms are supported in meeting their breastfeeding goals when returning to the workplace.
+Factors surrounding return-to-work are often cited for why mothers are unable to meet their breastfeeding goals.

-The American Academy of Pediatrics (AAP) recommends exclusive breastfeeding for the first six months of life, followed by the inclusion of complementary foods and continued breastfeeding for two years and beyond for as long as desired by mom and baby.
+In 2022, the American Academy of Pediatrics (AAP) updated its policy statement on breastfeeding.
+AAP now recommends exclusive breastfeeding for the first six months of life, followed by the inclusion of complementary foods and continued breastfeeding for two years and beyond for as long as desired by mom and baby.

 More information and resources about breastfeeding can be found below: